-IMAGINE AWARDS In November 2018 Mr Mdebuka Mthwazi, Executive Director of Sikhula Sonke ECD, was awarded the Imagine Award for Education, with an additional award of funding from Survé Philanthropies toward the work of Sikhula Sonke ECD.
+TEAM FEEDBACK IMAGINE AWARDS In November 2018 Mr Mdebuka Mthwazi, Executive Director of Sikhula Sonke ECD, was awarded the Imagine Award for Education, with an additional award of funding from Survé Philanthropies toward the work of Sikhula Sonke ECD.
 "People continue to do good work for the greater good in spite of desperate times, and despite cuts in funding from donors.
 However, they are often not honoured for the work they do.
 At the Imagine Awards, we will recognise those who work tirelessly to put the needs of others above their own.
 If we support and celebrate those who diligently work to make a difference, it all adds up," said the director of Survé Philanthropies, Saarah Survé.
 Nearly 100 nominations were received from across the country.
 Of these, 33 individuals and organisations made it to the short list in various categories including arts and culture; disability; technology; human rights; media; education; women; children and poverty alleviation.
 It was a great honour for Sikhula Sonke ECD to see our Executive Director publicly recognised for the work he has done for 15+ years in Khayelitsha's communities.

-PARTNERING WITH JAM Joint Aid Management South Africa trained all the Sikhula Sonke playgroup facilitators on how to measure food and feed children so that they meet all their development milestones (e.g. the correct height or weight for proper
+PARTNERING WITH JAM Joint Aid Management South Africa trained all the Sikhula Sonke playgroup facilitators on how to measure food and feed children so that they meet all their development milestones (e.g. the correct height or weight for proper growth).

-RADIO KHALTSHA Sikhula Sonke continues to partner with local Khayelitsha community radio station, Radio Khaltsha 97.1fm, where we have been given a platform to promote our campaigns and communicate with Khayelitsha community listeners about early childhood development topics.
+RADIO KHALTSHA Sikhula Sonke continues to partner with local Khayelitsha community radio station, Radio Khaltsha 97.1fm, where we have been given a platform to promote our campaigns and communicate with Khavelitsha community listeners about early childhood development topics.
 Our weekly slot is on Wednesdays from 10h00-12h00.
 Community feedback and engagement continues to be encouraging.
 Our team interviews subject matter experts from different fields to keep the conversations relevant and engaging.

-TEAM FEEDBACK OPERATIONS FEEDBACK Despite challenges like the sudden drop out of families from programmes (especially in the last quarter of the year), parents who were reluctant to share essential child information, our teams persevered and really played a huge part in the positive development of children.
-Ongling issues we face is the rife child neglect and practical challenges like limited sanitation services in informal settlements.
-The number of people moving to Khayelitsha increases each year with much pressure on limited infrastructure.
+OPERATIONS FEEDBACK Despite challenges like the sudden drop out of families from programmes (especially in the last quarter of the year) and parents who were reluctant to share essential child information, our teams persevered and really played a huge part in the positive development of children.
+Ongoing issues we face include rife child neglect, increasing populations as more people move to the city, limited sanitation services in informal settlements and escalating poverty.
 However, despite tough circumstances, we are thankful that there are parents who availed their children for the early preparation of their futures.
-The Operations Manager also appreciative to the Board of Directors of Sikhula Sonke who tirelessly and voluntarily keep the organization alive: your work will forever be rewarded by the Almighty.
+The Operations Manager is also appreciative to the Board of Directors of Sikhula Sonke who tirelessly and voluntarily keep the organization alive: your work will forever be rewarded by the Almighty.
 To the community developers and activists who support our work: thank you for giving us the opportunity to be who we are today.
-May God bless Khayelitsha. - Ms Thembi Nxesi PARTNERING WITH THE CITY Sikhula Sonke has worked closely with the City of Cape Town who have supported and assisted with different events during the year.
-Our thanks to Metro Police, City of Cape Town Fire and Rescue, SAPS, Khayelitsha Hospital.
+May God bless Khayelitsha. - Ms Thembi Nxesi TEAM LEADER FEEDBACK Working with people in teams is a life changing experience.
+This year our team leaders dealt with people from different backgrounds, with differing attitudes and sometimes very different values.
+They learnt to work under immense pressure to meet deadlines and achieve outcomes.
+Our team leaders experienced successes, realizations and challenges.
+Each of these experiences brought professional and personal growth to each individual as well as to the team members and indeed, the organization.
+Our team leaders appreciated the opportunity to contribute towards accomplishing the mission and vision of Sikhula Sonke and are grateful for the professional, personal and organizational growth that was part of this year's "package".